SCENE 01 / NIGHT VISION FILMING

 Can you film night landscapes in Ireland?

+Here is what that looks like on the ground.
 Yes.
 Using high-ISO cameras we capture moonlit Cliffs of Moher, Milky Way astrophotography in the Kerry International Dark-Sky Reserve (one of only three gold-tier reserves worldwide), and aurora borealis over Donegal.
-Kerry offers world-class dark-sky conditions.
+Kerry gives top-tier dark-sky conditions.

 Need Night Vision Filming?